zackhanni/soundslikesoma/_services/01-recording-studios.md

 - - -
 - - -

-## Recording in Phily?
+## Recording in Philly?
 Welcome to your new studio home!

 Whether you’re looking for a Hip-Hop, Rap, Pop, Rock, R&B, Electronic music, Podcasts or even Voiceovers and Audiobook recording studio in Philadelphia, we are ready to elevate your sound to a radio-ready commercial standard.